waveform80/rpi-lgpio/docs/differences.rst

 Debounce
 ========

-Debouncing of signals works fundamentally differently RPi.GPIO, and in `lgpio`_ (the library underlying rpi-lgpio).
+Debouncing of signals works fundamentally differently in RPi.GPIO, and in `lgpio`_ (the library underlying rpi-lgpio).
 Rather than attempt to add more complexity in between users and lgpio, which would also inevitably slow down edge detection (with all the attendant timing issues for certain applications) it is likely preferable to just live with this difference, but document it thoroughly.

-RPi.GPIO performs debounce by tracking the last timestamp at which it saw a specified edge and suppressing reports of edges that occur within the specified number of milliseconds after that.
+RPi.GPIO debounces signals by tracking the last timestamp at which it saw a specified edge and suppressing reports of edges that occur within the specified number of milliseconds after that.

-lgpio (and thus rpi-lgpio) performs debounce by waiting for a signal to be stable for the specified number of milliseconds before reporting the edge.
+lgpio (and thus rpi-lgpio) debounces by waiting for a signal to be stable for the specified number of milliseconds before reporting the edge.

 For some applications, there will be little/no difference other than rpi-lgpio reporting an edge a few milliseconds later than RPi.GPIO would (specifically, by the amount of debounce requsted).
-The following diagram shows the waveform from a "bouncy" switch, along with the positions in time where RPi.GPIO and rpi-lgpio would report the rising edge when debounce of 3ms is requested:
+The following diagram shows the waveform from a "bouncy" switch being pressed once, along with the positions in time where RPi.GPIO and rpi-lgpio would report the rising edge when debounce of 3ms is requested:

 .. code-block::
    :class: chart